 Chia seed pudding is delicious, versatile, easy to make, and a powerhouse of nutrients.
 Made with a couple of ingredients, chia seeds and nut milk, chia seed pudding makes for a delicious snack, breakfast, and even dessert.

 Chia pudding has a special place in my health journey.
 I remember learning how to make chia pudding a few years ago.
-It was soon after I learned just how nutrient-dense these little tiny seeds were!
+It was soon after I learned just how incredible these little tiny superfood seeds were!
 Since then, chia seed pudding has become an easy staple in my weekly menu!

 Ingredients for the Perfect Seed Chia Pudding

 You only need a few basic ingredients to make a chia pudding

 - Milk: Full-fat canned coconut milk is my favorite milk to use for chia pudding as it results in the creamiest texture of all nut milks I’ve used.
 Almond milk, cashew milk, oat milk, and any other dairy-free milk taste great as well!